siddharth270/RAG_BOT_V1/README.md

 Here’s what powered it:

-✅PyPDF2 – to break down and parse the PDF files
+✅PyPDF2 – to break down and parse the PDF files\

+✅PyTesseracct - OCR

 ✅HuggingFace Transformers – used the sentence-transformers/all-MiniLM-L6-v2 model for chunk-level vector embeddings

 ✅FAISS – for blazing-fast similarity search across vectorized content

-✅Ollama – to run local LLM inference efficiently
+✅Ollama (Llama 3.2) – to run local LLM inference efficiently

 # How to run?

-Make sure to creat a virtual environment and then download all the dependencies.
+Make sure to create a virtual environment and then download all the dependencies.

 ```
 #Install dependecies